L-36.com

 NOTE: Zones were updated 3/20/2025.
 If your report is out of date, please click Edit

 Wednesday - East winds 5 to 10 knots.
-Waves 1 foot or less.
 Protected waters a light chop.
-Showers likely with a chance of Thunderstorms in the morning, then showers and Thunderstorms in the afternoon.

-Thursday - Southeast winds 5 to 10 knots, becoming south 10 to 15 knots in the afternoon.
-Waves 1 foot or less.
+Saturday - East winds 5 to 10 knots, becoming southeast 10 to 15 knots in the afternoon.
 Protected waters a moderate chop.
-Showers.
-A chance of Thunderstorms in the morning, then Thunderstorms in the afternoon.
+A chance of showers, mainly in the afternoon.

 Synopsis -